catmaid/CATMAID/UPDATE.md

 Some CATMAID versions require manual changes to an existing setup.
 Below these and other administration related changes are listed in order.

+## Under development

+- The version requires PostgreSQL 12.
+If you also want to upgrade PostGIS, update PostGIS firstand run ``ALTER EXTENSION postgis UPDATE;`` in every existing database in the cluster that should be upgraded.
+For docker-compose setups this database update is performed automatically if `DB_UPDATE=true` is set for the `db` container (watch the Docker output).
+CATMAID's documentation Docker has more information.
+If a replication setup is in use, the database configuration changes for Postgres 12.
+CATMAID's replication documentation explains what needs to be done.

+- If R extensions are used, make sure to use R 3.6.
+On Ubuntu this can be made available by first installing the official R PPA repository:

+  sudo gpg --keyserver hkp://keyserver.ubuntu.com:80 --recv-key E084DAB9
+  sudo gpg -a --export E084DAB9 | sudo apt-key add - echo "deb https://cloud.r-project.org/bin/linux/ubuntu xenial-cran35/" | sudo tee -a /etc/apt/sources.list

+  And second update the package index and update the local R setup:

+  sudo apt-get update
+  sudo apt-get install r-base r-base-dev mesa-common-dev libglu1-mesa-dev \
+                     libssl-dev libssh2-1-dev libcurl4-openssl-dev cmtk

+  This also requires updating all installed R packages.
+In all likelihood this requires executing "manage.py catmaid_setup_nblast_environment".

 ## 2020.02.15

 - Python 3.5 is not supported anymore.
 Use Python 3.6, 3.7 or 3.8.